Ederatone/SelfAssessment/Skills/JavaScript.md

   - new Error: 👂 heard
   - with: 👂 heard
 - Functions
-  - function declaration: 👂 heard
+  - function declaration: 🖐️ used
-  - function expression: 👂 heard
+  - function expression: 🖐️ used
-  - return: 👂 heard
+  - return: 🖐️ used
-  - default parameters: 👂 heard
+  - default parameters: 🖐️ used
-  - functional object: 👂 heard
+  - functional object: 🖐️ used
 - Data structures
-  - Array: 👂 heard
+  - Array: 🖐️ used
-  - mixin: 👂 heard
+  - mixin: 🖐️ used
-  - extend: 👂 heard
+  - extend: 🖐️ used
   - typed arrays: 👂 heard
-  - Map: 👂 heard
+  - Map: 🖐️ used
-  - Set: 👂 heard
+  - Set: 🖐️ used
-  - undefined: 👂 heard
+  - undefined: 🖐️ used
-  - null: 👂 heard
+  - null: 🖐️ used
-  - Proxy: 👂 heard
+  - Proxy: 🎓 known
-  - weak collections: 👂 heard
+  - weak collections: 🎓 known
-  - timers: 👂 heard
+  - timers: 🖐️ used
   - EventEmitter: 👂 heard
   - RegExp: 👂 heard
-  - Date: 👂 heard
+  - Date: 🎓 known
-  - BigInt: 👂 heard
+  - BigInt: 🎓 known
 - Infrastructure
-  - V8: 👂 heard
+  - V8: 🎓 known
-  - Node.js: 👂 heard
+  - Node.js: 🎓 known
   - npm: 👂 heard
   - prettier: 👂 heard
   - MDN: 👂 heard